rladies-nlp/meeting-agendas/README.md

 The NLP study group will meet on a monthly basis (either the second Monday or Tuesday of each month, with a few exceptions).

 During our meetings, we'll be going through [Text Mining with R](https://www.tidytextmining.com/) in 1-2 chapter increments.
+Materials for these discussions can be found [here](https://github.com/rladies-nlp/tidytext_bookclub).

 Meetings are currently scheduled for the following dates: